andreasvarga/MatrixPencils.jl/README.md

 * **lsequal**  Check the equivalence of two linearizations.
 * **lpsequal**  Check the equivalence of two pencil based liniarizations.

+**Manipulation of polynomial matrices**

+* **poly2pm**  Conversion of a polynomial matrix from the **Polynomials** package format to a 3D matrix.
+* **pm2poly**  Conversion of a polynomial matrix from a 3D matrix to the **Polynomials** package format.
+* **pmdeg**  Determination of the degree of a polynomial matrix.
+* **pmeval**  Evaluation of a polynomial matrix for a given value of its argument.
+* **pmreverse**  Building the reversal of a polynomial matrix.
+* **pm2lpCF1**  Building a linearization in the first companion Frobenius form.
+* **pm2lpCF2**  Building a linearization in the second companion Frobenius form.
+* **pm2lp**  Building a linearization which preserves the finite and the left or right Kronecker structures.
+* **pm2ls**  Building a structured linearization of a polynomial matrix.
+* **ls2pm**  Computation of the polynomial matrix from its structured linearization.

+**Some applications to polynomial matrices**

+* **pmkstruct**  Determination of the complete Kronecker structure.
+* **pmeigvals**  Computation of the finite and infinite eigenvalues.
+* **pmzeros**  Computation of the finite and infinite zeros.
+* **pmzeros1**  Computation of the finite and infinite zeros using linear pencil based structured linearization.
+* **pmzeros2**  Computation of the finite and infinite zeros using structured pencil based linearization.
+* **pmroots**  Computation of the roots of the determinant of a regular polynomial matrix.
+* **pmpoles**  Computation of the infinite poles.
+* **pmpoles1**  Computation of the infinite poles using linear pencil based structured linearization.
+* **pmpoles2**  Computation of the infinite poles using structured pencil based linearization.
+* **pmrank**  Determination of the normal rank.
+* **ispmregular**  Checking the regularity of a polynomial matrix.
+* **ispmunimodular**  Checking the unimodularity of a polynomial matrix.

 A complete list of implemented functions is available [here](https://sites.google.com/site/andreasvargacontact/home/software/matrix-pencils-in-julia).

 ## Future plans

-The collection of tools will be extended by adding new functionality, such as tools for the manipulation of regular pencils (e.g., reduction to a block-diagonal structure, eigenvalue assignment), building linearizations of polynomial matrices in other bases (e.g., orthogonal polynomial bases), applications of structured linear pencils manipulations to rational matrix problems, etc.
+The collection of tools will be extended by adding new functionality, such as new tools for the manipulation of regular pencils (e.g., reduction to a block-diagonal structure, eigenvalue assignment), building linearizations of polynomial matrices in other bases (e.g., orthogonal polynomial bases), applications of structured linear pencils manipulations to rational matrix problems, etc.